vssp/vssp.github.io/index.md

 # Program

-*Program will be announced begining of June 2018*
+*Program will be announced beginning of June 2018*